jimhigson/oboe.js/writing/main/4_Application_and_Reflection.md

 Potential solutions:

--   full functional-style imutability.
+-   full functional-style immutability.
 Don't change the objects, just have a function that returns a new one with one extra property.
     Problem - language not optimised for this.
 A lot of copying.
 Still doesn't stop callback receiver from changing the state of hte object